ietf-wg-asdf/SDF/sdf.md

 A name reference takes the form of the production `curie` in
-{{-curie}} (note that this excludes the production `safe-curie`), limiting the IRIs involved in that production to URIs as per {{-uri}}
+{{-curie}} (note that this excludes the production `safe-curie`), but also limiting the IRIs involved in that production to URIs as per {{-uri}}
 and the prefixes to ASCII characters {{-ascii}}.

 A name that is contributed by the current SDF definition file can be